Geography of Vatican City

-The Vatican City is unique due to the country's position as an urban, landlocked enclave of Rome, Italy.
+Vatican City is unique due to the country's position as an urban, landlocked enclave of Rome, Italy.
 With an area of 49 ha, (Note: The De Agostini Atlas Calendar listed the area of Vatican City as 0.44 km^{2} in its 1930 edition but corrected it to 0.49 km^{2} in its 1945–46 edition.
 The figure of 0.44 km^{2} is still widely cited by many sources despite its inaccuracy.) and a border with Italy of 3.5 km, it is the world's smallest independent state.
 Outside the Vatican City, thirteen buildings in Rome and Castel Gandolfo (the pope's summer residence) enjoy extraterritorial rights (one building, the Paul VI Audience Hall, straddles the border, but its Italian portion has extraterritorial rights).
 The country contains no major natural resources, and no known natural hazards other than those that affect Rome in general, such as earthquakes.

-Climate & Weather
+Climate

 The city state has the same climate as Rome: temperate, mild, rainy winters (September to mid-May) with hot, dry summers (May to September).
-The city state has the same weather as Rome: Mostly chilling on regular days, not as hot that others on summer day, and also snows during winter time.